miklevin/MikeLev.in/_posts/2023-05-11-what-s-a-meta-for-cutting-catapult-ropes-silly.md

 SEOs deal in metaphors.
 What's a meta for?
 It's for describing something else.
 So metas in the context of SEO isn't really that different than that of language.
-If it's not part of the main body of the thing, then you put it somewhere else, make stupid decisions about structure and schema nobody's ever going to see but a bot, and then you hope for the best.
-That's SEO.
-Meta.
+If it's not part of the main body of the thing, then you put it somewhere else, make decisions about structure and schema nobody's ever going to see but a bot, and then you hope for the best.
+That tweaking of meta-data is a big part of SEO.
+If not the actual meta tags, then other meta-attributes of the page that "describe" it, such as structured data, schema, and the like.

 Facebook took the term from another fine Sci-Fi writer, Vernor Vinge, in his 2006 book "Rainbows End".
 In it, he describes a world where everyone is